 This itinerary is provided as example only – prevailing conditions and local arrangements may cause variation.

 Our comfortable coach will collect you from the doorstep of our partner hotel and deliver you to the foothills of Adelaide.
 Together with stunning views of the city, Penfolds’ Magill Estate also offers breathtaking views of its vines - the perfect setting to immerse one’s self in Australia’s most iconic wine label!
 Discover historic Magill Estate - the birthplace of Penfolds with a rich history dating back to 1844 and, indulge in a luxurious experience of storytelling and tasting.

 Kangaroo Island - one of the earth’s last unspoilt refuges!

-Kangaroo Island is also distinctly beautiful featuring pristine beaches, rugged coastal cliffs and sleepy seaside cottages.
+The island is also distinctly beautiful featuring pristine beaches, rugged coastal cliffs and sleepy seaside cottages.

 Join a ‘road-trip’ to the island’s south-western tip and, the Flinders Chase National Park.
 The Remarkable Rocks are impressive natural sculptures and the boardwalk to The Admirals Arch delivers equally stunning vista.
 There are several vantage points to view the local seal colonies.
 Then re-join the True North at Kingscote and savour a lunchtime cruise to American River.
-This quiet fishing village is neither American, nor a river.
-The village is named after a group of American sealers who landed here in 1803 and then mistakenly referred to a narrow inlet as a river.
+This quiet fishing village is neither American nor a river.
+The village was named after a group of American sealers who landed here in 1803 and then mistakenly referred to the area’s narrow inlet as a river.
 The area is renowned for bird-watching and it’s also a great spot to wet a line!
 Best of all – American River provides us with a stunning and tranquil overnight anchorage.

 Visit Emu Bay, Stokes Bay, Cape Dutton and Cape Forbes.
 Fill your day with snorkelling, beach combing and close encounters with seals and dolphins.
-Fishing for ‘monster’ whiting will also be a popular activity!
+Fishing for ‘monster’ whiting will also be popular!

 If diving with white sharks is not exactly your ‘cup of tea’ – there will be ample opportunity to engage in activities somewhat less confronting as we explore the Gambier Islands.
-Perhaps its time for a spot of fishing in a secluded bay!
-Our guides are practised at introducing local fishing techniques to both the beginner and expert alike!
-And with multiple expedition vessels at our disposal – take advantage of small groups and personal assistance.
-Target species in-close include delectable whiting and out deep, ‘double-headers’ of pink snapper are not uncommon.
+Perhaps it’s time for a spot of fishing in a secluded bay!
+Our guides are practiced at introducing local fishing techniques to both the beginner and expert alike!
+And with multiple adventure boats at our disposal – take advantage of small groups and personal assistance.
+Target species in-close include the delectable whiting and out deep, ‘double-headers’ of pink snapper are not uncommon.
 Our schedule will also include morning and afternoon sightseeing excursions - our knowledgeable guides will be happy to introduce the local history and geography.

 Wake this morning in beautiful Coffin Bay.
-The area is widely admired for its pristine beauty – endless tranquil bays fringed with brilliant sandy beaches and surrounded by national park.
+The area is widely admired for its pristine beauty – endless tranquil bays fringed with sandy beaches and surrounded by national park.

 And more recently the area has also developed a reputation for producing succulent oysters!

 Welcome to the Pearson Islands – remote islands on South Australia’s west coast that have changed little since they were first discovered by Matthew Flinders in 1802.
 They are well known for producing giant whiting however big Australian salmon and flathead are also common inshore.
 Out in the deep, snapper, blue groper, bluefin and kingies will challenge the most determined angler!
 Explore the islands, have a swim on one of the many inviting beaches or visit the local seal colonies.
 And for a cruise highlight - join our local ranger for a hike to the top of the island.
 Rated 10/10 in difficulty, this walk is not for the faint hearted however the striking views are well worth the effort!
 At night the seals are known for catching fish attracted by the ship’s lights.

 You promised and wow did you deliver.
 Such a special experience that has imprinted lifelong memories.
 The crew on this trip are a credit to the company, themselves and Australia.
 Thank you, thank you, thank you!Sue & Geoff Holland